Home Rule is simply arguing that we should be raising the money to pay for Scottish services, as opposed to simply spending it

 For more information on the Campaign for Scottish Home Rule go to www.homerule.scot

 James Mackenzie is a steering group member of the Campaign for Scottish Home Rule, and former Head of Media for the Green MSPs.
 He is the co-founder of CutbotLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.